eveliotc/carbonite/README.md

 This is a raw short term roadmap of features that I'd like to see in Carbonite:

 - A sample app (in progress)
+- Optional unsafe `get`, `retaining`, etc. methods without `Class` param.
 - Future listeners
-- Auto keys (in POJO -interface, annotations, code generation, hashcode maybe baby- or using a third object to provide it)
+- Auto keys (in POJO -interface, annotations, code generation, `hashCode()` maybe baby- or using a third object to provide it)
 - Bulk operations
-- Eviction (allow using weighters, etc. for auto eviction)
+- Eviction (allow using weigher, etc. for auto eviction)
 - CRUD notifications (e.g. using listeners or events)
 - Auto update references
 - Object pooling
 - Stats
-- Help with Lifecyle instances (fragments, activities, etc.) to evict no longer needed objects.
+- Help with Carbonite instances hold by life cycle objects (`Fragment`, `Activity`, etc.).
-- Allow more cache (TTL, references, etc.) and serialization (JSON, Java Serialization, etc.) implementations
+- Allow more cache (in memory/storage TTL, references, etc.) and serialization (JSON, Java Serialization, etc.) implementations.

 ### About
-Brought to you by [this guy](http://gplus.to/eveliotc) and the Carbonite contributors.
+Brought to you by the Carbonite contributors and [this guy](http://gplus.to/eveliotc).

-Carbonite relies (yet totally optional) in the following awesome open source software:
+Carbonite relies (yet totally optional) on the following awesome open source software:

 - [kryo](https://code.google.com/p/kryo)
 - [DiskLruCache](https://github.com/JakeWharton/DiskLruCache)